 Lara Klaber: I am a Ph.D. student in the Writing History and Theory (WHiT) program, with B.A.s in Communication, Film & Digital Media, and English, and an M.A. in English, from Cleveland State University.
 I take a cross-disciplinary approach to my work, combining elements of rhetoric and composition, literary theory, film theory, and communication theory in my analyses.
-My Master’s thesis focused on “the Monster as Romantic Hero in Contemporary Fiction,” and I am particularly invested in the use of popular fiction and media to interrogate cultural norms and values.
+My Ph.D. project focuses on pedagogical practices in use in Writing Centers, and I hope to run a University Writing Center after I complete my Ph.D.
 Additional interests include multimedia narratology, technical communication, interactive composition, and the use of contemporary young adult fiction to promote higher literacy rates.
 I also harbor a great love of science fiction, fantasy, horror, and mystery genre writing.

 Daniel Luttrull: I earned a B.A. in English and Writing from Indiana Wesleyan University (2009) and an M.A. in English from Baylor University (2011).
-Currently, I am a second-year Ph.D. student interested in American Romanticism, religion, and ekphrasis.
+Currently, I am a third-year PhD candidate working on a dissertation about didacticism and moral philosophy within American Romanticism.

-Michelle Lyons-McFarland: A Ph.D. candidate, I hold a B.A. in English and Humanities from the University of Washington (2010) and an M.A. in English from Case Western Reserve University (2012).
-My area of focus is 18th-century British literature.
-Academic interests for me include thing theory, gender and sexuality studies, gothic literature, games and new media, reader/author/publisher communities and relationships, and composition.
+Michelle Lyons-McFarland: I am a Ph.D. candidate with B.A.s in English and Humanities from the University of Washington (2010) and an M.A. in English from Case Western Reserve University (2012).
+My dissertation, “Literary Objects in Eighteenth-century British Literature,” focuses on authorial use of object representations in fiction to signpost and subvert social and cultural boundaries.
+My areas of focus are 18th-century British literature, material culture, gender and sexuality studies, gothic literature, games and new media, reader/author/publisher communities and relationships, and composition.

-Melissa Pompili: I am a Ph.D. student in the Writing History and Theory (WHiT) concentration.
-My research focuses on the sometimes contradictory subjectivities that are required by the biopolitical State from the early twentieth century to the present moment.
-My dissertation attends to the paradoxical subject position that physicians come to occupy through medical education, and the aesthetic products that they produce during their training in order to affectively (as in emotionally and psychologically) accommodate that subjectivity.
-My theoretical investments include biopolitics and affect theory, and my work falls under the domains of medical rhetoric and the medical humanities.
+Melissa Pompili: I am a fourth-year Ph.D. student in English with a concentration in Writing History and Theory (WHiT).
+My research focuses on the sometimes contradictory subjectivities that are required by the biopolitical state from the early twentieth century to the present moment.
+My dissertation, “Internal Medicine: Bioaffect, Medical Discourse, and the Making of a Physician,” attends to the paradoxical subject position that physicians come to occupy through medical training, and the aesthetic products that they produce during their education in order to affectively (as in emotionally and psychologically) accommodate that subjectivity.
+My theoretical investments include biopolitics and affect theory, and my work falls at the intersections of literary studies, the rhetoric of health and medicine, and the medical humanities.
+During the 2017-18 academic year, I will be teaching two university seminars.
+I designed “Internal Medicine: Memoir and Medical Education” (Summer 2017) and “Rendering Life Itself in Literature, BioArt, and Scientific Data” (Fall 2017).
+During the 2017-18 academic year, I will also serve as the President of the English Graduate Student Association (EGSA), and the Communications Chair for the Graduate Society of Medical Humanities, an organization of which I am a co-founding member.
 I am also the creator of the Chopin in the Century website, a digital archive of Kate Chopin’s short fiction published in The Century magazine.
-During the 2016-17 academic year, I will be teaching ENGL 398, Technical Writing for Engineers, and I will serve as the EGSA Social Chair.
-I hold an M.A. in Literature from Eastern Michigan University, and a B.A. in English from Lourdes University.
-Read more at https://melissarpompili.wordpress.com/.
+I hold an MA in Literature from Eastern Michigan University, and a BA in English from Lourdes University.
+Read more at https://melissarpompili.wordpress.com.

 Megan Weber: I am a Ph.D. student with a B.A. from Wittenberg University and an M.A. from the University of South Florida.
 My focus is Restoration and 18th-century British Literature.
 My primary research focuses on the development of language through the period, examining shifting gender roles and definitions of masculinity.
 Using plays and novels, I explore the gap between the public and private, and the different language used in each.